GarethW85/Online-Store/README.md

 we offer online.

 The shop page displays all items in store that you will be able to purchase buy selecting add to cart and then you will be able to checkout with those items.
+The option for filtering categories is also available.

 The Contact page displays all relevant information in regards to contacting us.
 There is a map to our location as well as our contact details like email, address and telephone number